richardgaywood/paydata.org/content/sprawlrunners/downtime/downtime.md

 Every 10k¥ you earn from a run buys you enough time off afterward to complete one of the below Downtime Actions.
 (If this seems like a high figure to you, remember that this is the "gross" pay your character receives.
 A substantial amount is lost in money laundering, or spent on maintaining your contacts, paying your rent, buying food and other essentials, etc etc.)

+{{% pageinfo %}}
+A note for my players: you can roll Savage Worlds style dice in Slack with the syntax `/roll 1d6x + 1d8x`.
+Obviously, change the d8 for whatever your skill is.
+The `x` will make the dice exploding.
+This can be used for any downtime dice-rolling, as a more convenient option to Foundry.
+{{% /pageinfo %}}

 ## Advance

 Spend 10 points of karma to [advance]({{< relref "advancement.md" >}}), as per usual SWADE rules.
 If you have multiple advances to take, you can take them all as one action; you don't need to spend one action for each advance.